OchoaLab/genomic-modules/day5/run_GWAS_step_by_step.md

 ## Principal component analysis (PCA)

-Next we calculate the top 10 principal components (PCs), needed both to visualize population structure and to control for in when performing association.
+Next we calculate the top 10 principal components (PCs), needed both to visualize population structure and to control when performing association.
 The below command generates the file `African.filtered.eigenvec`, which calculates the PCs for each sample (they are technically "eigenvectors"), and `African.filtered.eigenval` are their corresponding eigenvalues (which are unused in this example).
 For brevity the terminal output is not shown.
 ```bash